PerfectAudience/reign/README.md

 * Application decisioning based on service state - services can publish diagnostic metrics which can be used to change application behavior:  for example, the application may go into \"safety mode\" based on the publish error rates or event counts of one of its services.
 * Task division amongst \"worker\" nodes - worker nodes can divide work amongst themselves without a centralized coordinator.

-Instrumenting your application services with Sovereign quickly provides a high baseline level of cluster-awareness, allowing you to build scalable, fault-tolerant applications without worrying about the basic details of a distributed application.
+Instrumenting your application with Sovereign quickly provides a high level of cluster-awareness and coordination capabilities:  allowing you to focus your efforts on application functionality, not low level infrastructure.

+Sovereign features a pluggable programming API which allows additional services to be built on top of or in addition to the included core services.

 Easy to Use
 -----------